Invasive plants and harmful weeds

 The Wildlife and Countryside Act 1981 contains a list of invasive plants such as:

 Invasive plants can be identified using the links above, which provide information sheets on the most common varieties.
-Other invasive plants and animals can be indentified through the GB Non-native species website.
+Other invasive plants and animals can be identified through the GB Non-native species website.

 What are harmful weeds?